ckessler2/phd/Alsomitra_NNCS/README.md

 ### Requirements

-Neural network training was written for Python 3.9, and all other scripts (running simulations, generating datasets) are in MATLAB r2024a.
+Neural network training was written in Python 3.9, and all other scripts (running simulations, generating datasets) are in MATLAB r2024a.

 ### Problem description